'Fat Girl' (2001) by Catherine Breillat

 Thoughts:

-The first thing I did after watching this film as an adult is google, "Anaïs Reboux."
+The first thing I did after watching this film as an adult is Google, "Anaïs Reboux."
 What must it feel like to be a thirteen-year-old girl playing the titular character in a movie called "Fat Girl?"
 To appear almost completely naked, act in a rape scene, and deal with the constant comparisons to Roxane Mesquida?
 I can't even imagine.
-I googled her, searching for affirmation that she's okay and has grown into a seemingly normal, well-adjusted adult, but found nothing.
+I searched her name, hopeful for affirmation that she's okay and has grown into a seemingly normal, well-adjusted adult, but found nothing.
 Her acting career begins and ends with "Fat Girl," which I find slightly disconcerting.

 "Fat Girl" is an important, impactful film and I'm happy it exists; however, I worry about the ethical implications of some of Catherine Breillat's decisions and don't think I would personally be comfortable with them if I were in her position.
 I suspect many directors share my feelings, which is one of the reasons why we don't see many biting, provocative films about budding female sexuality in early adolescence.